RPASDM/RPASDM.github.io/docs/idw.md

 # [](#header-1) International Data Week ([main site](http://internationaldataweek.org/))

 Remotely Piloted Aircraft Systems (RPAS, also known as small Unmanned Aerial Systems sUAS or colloquially as drones) are rapidly becoming a ubiquitous tool across a wide range of public and private sectors, from Disaster management and Search and Rescue, through to medical services, Earth Science Research, Geomatics, Agriculture, and Policing.
-As platforms for scientific data collection, sUAS offer advantages such as the collection of higher spatial and/or temporal resolution data; reduced impact on the environment being monitored; lowered risk to workers and equipment involved in data collection; access to otherwise inaccessible data – all often at a lower cost than traditional methods might incur.
-Further, their ability to cover tens of kilometers for relatively low cost and in rough terrain make them a valuable technology for accessing areas with little infrastructure.
-As a result in many cases the developing world is leading the way in RPAS based solutions, and consequently is a key theme to address at IDW2018.
-In addition to the conference sessions 2 events are being planned for co-location with IDW: a week of collaborative flying and a datathon tackeling the issues of data management and RPAS.
+RPAS offer the basic advantage of access to otherwise inaccessible and rugged terrains where minimal infrastructure makes all other means of access highly costly.
+But they are also cable of collecting higher spatial and/or temporal resolution data, reducing the impact of data collection on an environment, and lowering risk to workers and equipment.
+In many cases they are making data capture possible where it would otherwise be infeasable and in time spans that are useful for real time response.

+All of which puts RPAS use as a key technology worth highlighting and developing at IDW that has been themed:**Digital Frontiers of Global Science** in 2018.
+As a result, local and international groups are joining together to plan multiple RPAS related sessions at the conference and events before and after it.
+IDW's location in Gabarone Botswana, make this a key opportunity to connect the developed and developing world whome are both wrestling with technological challenges and opportunities as RPAS we embrace the solutions RPAS are enablng.
+In addition to conference sessions we have therefore proposed the following to external events:

 ## [](#header-2) Flying week